Grizzly Giant: Visual Arts

 Photography and paintings of the Grizzly Giant significantly shaped 19th-century views of giant sequoias and played a key role in the conservation efforts that protected Mariposa Grove.

 Photography

 Carelton Watkins' photographs of the Grizzly Giant in the 1860s captured more than its size; they bridged a continental divide.
 A key image, showing the tree towering over people at its base, made the enormity of giant sequoias clear to Eastern audiences cut off by the American Civil War.
 These photographs dispelled doubts about the so-called 'California Hoax,' convincing academics and the public of the giant sequoias' existence and sparking both fascination and scientific study.
 Botanist Asa Gray was particularly struck by these photos.
-He acquired Watkins' full collection, using them in a 1872 American Association for the Advancement of Science lecture.
+He acquired Watkins' full collection, using them in an 1872 American Association for the Advancement of Science lecture.
 His presentation highlighted the sequoia’s ecological importance, driving further research and ultimately, conservation efforts that would lead to state protection of Mariposa Grove.